Logo Voyage

 Watch

 • Death in Paradise.
 Deshaies on Basse-Terre Island is the filming location for the town of Honoré on the fictional British island territory of Saint Marie in the Anglo-French production Death in Paradise.
 The beautiful scenery often features on the show.
-Death in Paradise (Q1181286) on Wikidata Death in Paradise (TV series) on Wikipedia
+Death in Paradise (Q1181286) on Wikidata Death in Paradise on Wikipedia

 Tourist information